Cooking the perfect beef tenderloin isn't difficult - it's based on two simple principles: time and temperature.

 - Meat thermometer

-- Super sharp knife (for removing the silverskin)
+- Super sharp knife (for slicing and removing the silverskin)

 - Broiler pan with rack

 - 4½ tablespoons horseradish